weskempa-liferay/liferay-openai-demo-wizard/README.md

-# OpenAI API - Next.js Starter Project
+# Liferay OpenAI Demo Wizard Starter Project

-This is a Typescript starter project for using the Open AI API to build a Node app.
+Using this application you can quickly configure content for demo purposes.
+It uses Open AI's API and Node.js

 In this example app, you enter the name of a product and it outputs a product review, formatted in a very specific way in markdown.
 You can use this as a starting point to build purpose-built generative API functionality.